TZstatsADS/fall2019-proj3-sec2--group1/README.md

 	+ 5 Mo Yang

-+ Project summary: In this project, we created a classification engine for facial emotion recognition.
++ Project summary:
+In this project, we created a classification engine for facial emotion recognition.
+Firstly, we identify the necessary features including, the original features, extract HOG, PCA, and RGB (we don't use this one in the end) features, and Choose 23 points (MyFeature1) and 5 groups of points (MyFeatures2) to calculate the distance between them.
+Then, we choose five algorithms to build the model.
+The algorithm we used is including six models, they are GBM(baseline model), XGBoost, SVM Linear, Random Forest, AdaBoost, and LGBM.
+By comparing the accuracy and the computational time between each combination, we got our final model.

 **Contribution statement**:
 + Feichi Gu

 	+ Data processing: include data splitting and cleaning
 	+ Build the HOG and PCA function and Extract HOG and PCA features (pick the best parameter of HOG and PCA)
-	+ Choose 23 points and 5 groups of points to calculate the distance between them, and build our own dataset1 and dataset2
+	+ Choose 23 points and 5 groups of points to calculate the distance between them, and build our dataset1 and dataset2

 + Mo Yang

-	+ Conduct image exploration before extracting new features, and Review those previous researches in this area.
+	+ Conduct image exploration before extracting new features and Review those previous researches in this area.
 	+ Build the RGB function and Extract RGB features
 	+ Generate README.Rmd